hyperledger-labs/learning-tokens/README.md

 Learning opportunities grow every day.
 Universities go beyond formal education and are open to lifelong learners.
 Vocational training supports trades and apprenticeships.
 The industry trains employees for better jobs.
 Online teaching platforms offer courses, and the Internet hosts videos and tutorials for self-learning.

 Capacity development strengthens individuals, organizations, and society.
-Tokenization can help by focusing on results and long-term impacts, being transparent and open, and supporting ownership and leadership of those who benefit from it.
+Tokenization can help by focusing on results and long-term impacts, being transparent and open, and supporting ownership and leadership of those who benefit from it<sup>21</sup>.

-Blockchain-based Learning Tokens differ from other applications that propose distributed ledger technology to transform e-learning platforms .
+Blockchain-based Learning Tokens differ from other applications that propose distributed ledger technology to transform e-learning platforms<sup>22</sup> <sup>23</sup>.

 Its goal is simple and modest: to provide a granular measuring tool for any educational program without interfering with their academic freedom or operating ways.

 For institutions –and instructors– such instrument can complement their definition of strategic goals and the evaluation of their methods, enhancing their assessment and grading policies with standardized detailed indicators, and most importantly, without interfering with their market ecosystems.

-Learners can own and control the privacy of their development data with a skills wallet or digital curriculum management tool to organize, keep track, and publicize verifiable credentials for their educational achievements.
+Learners can own and control the privacy of their development data with a skills wallet or digital curriculum management tool to organize, keep track, and publicize verifiable credentials for their educational achievements<sup>24</sup>.

 | 5.3 Tokenizing Learning Tokens |
 | ------------------------------ |